-This “coronavirus self-checker” bot from the CDC tells you if you should seek help for your COVID-19 symptoms
+This ‘coronavirus self-checker’ bot from the CDC tells you if you should seek help for your COVID-19 symptoms

 It’s important to note, however, that Clara is not intended to diagnose any possible conditions, including COVID-19 infections.
 As the bot states when you first launch it: “The purpose of the Coronavirus Self-Checker is to help you make decisions about seeking appropriate medical care.”

-Microsoft isn’t the only tech giant who has created tools for remote triaging.
+Microsoft isn’t the only tech giant that has created tools for remote triaging.
 Over the weekend, Apple pushed out an update to Siri that allows users to ask, “Hey Siri, do I have the coronavirus?”
 Siri will then ask the user a number of questions and suggest whether they should seek further medical help.